ucd-csl/RONIN/README.md

-# Ronin
+# Ronin: a SUMO Interoperable Mesoscopic Urban Traffic Simulator

-Ronin is an opensource macroscopic simulator developed in java at UCD,Ireland.
+Ronin is an opensource macroscopic simulator developed in Java at UCD, Ireland.
 It is "SUMO-friendly" as it takes in inputs files used by SUMO such as SUMO net file and SUMO route file.
 Its algorithm is based on the idea of computing a Loads Matrix for each step of the simulation from the project ROThAr.

+## Contributors:
+* Takfarinas Saber: Lero – the Irish Software Research Centre, School of Computer Science, University College Dublin, Ireland
+* Côme Cachard: Institut National des Sciences Appliquées, Lyon, France
+* Anthony Ventresque: Lero – the Irish Software Research Centre, School of Computer Science, University College Dublin, Ireland

+## Citation:

+	@inproceedings{saber2020ronin,
+	  title={RONIN: a SUMO Interoperable Mesoscopic Urban Traffic Simulator}, author={Saber, Takfarinas and Cachard, Côme and Ventresque, Anthony}, booktitle={SmartCity},
+	  pages={},
+	  year={2020},
+	  organization={IEEE}
+	}

-## How works Ronin project
+## How to use Ronin

 In this project, you can find the sources of the macroscopic simulator developed in java, and python scripts that are used to compare the outputs of Ronin with outputs of SUMO.